 A few common rules concerning page boxes

 - The MediaBox is normally the largest page box in a PDF.
 The other page boxes can be up to the size of the MediaBox, but they are usually not larger.
-If they happen to be larger, a PDF viewer will nevertheless use the MediaBox values.
+If they happen to be larger, a PDF viewer will still use the MediaBox values.

 There are specific rules for PDF/X file formats:

 - PDF/X-4 files require, in addition to the MediaBox, either a TrimBox or an ArtBox, but not both.
-If the BleedBox is defined, it must be smaller or equal to the ArtBox or TrimBox, whichever is defined.
-If a CropBox is defined, the ArtBox or TrimBox, as well as the BleedBox must extend beyond its boundaries.
+If the BleedBox is defined, it must be smaller than or equal to the ArtBox or TrimBox, whichever is defined.
+If a CropBox is defined, the ArtBox or TrimBox, as well as the BleedBox, must extend beyond its boundaries.

-Now that you have a clearer picture of what PDF page boxes are and what they are used for, it will be much easier for you to understand and select the correct settings for printing your document.
+Now that you have a clearer picture of what PDF page boxes are and what they are used for, it will be easier for you to understand and select the correct settings for printing your document.